Aibekf/aibek2/README.md

 ---

-## Screenshots

-Screenshots of the program output should demonstrate:

-* Different vehicle types starting and stopping engines
-* Vehicle information being displayed
-* Driver information associated with each vehicle

----

 ## Reflection

 Inheritance significantly simplified the system design by allowing common vehicle properties and behaviors to be defined once in the abstract `Vehicle` class.
 This reduced code duplication and made the system easier to extend with new vehicle types.